ObernhumerMichael/dotfiles/README.md

 When a laptop boots while connected to a power supply, **NVIDIA Mode** is selected by default.

-- In this mode, the NVIDIA GPU acts as the primary graphics processor.
+- In this mode, the NVIDIA GPU acts as the sole graphics processor.
 - This mode provides **the best performance** but also has the **highest battery consumption**.
 - It is ideal when the laptop is plugged in and performance is the priority.